Español English

 Fertilize with manure 2 months before sowing and add mineral fertilizer just before sowing.

-They are resistant plants to diseases and common pests.
+Radicchio is a resistant plant to diseases and common pests.

 Images of the plant Cichorium intybus or Common chicory